Education in Guernsey: St Saviour's School (c1860-1978)

 A state-run school, closed in 1978.
 Its address was Le Neuf Chemin, St Saviour's, Guernsey.
-The building then became the special needs school Mont Varouf until 2005, when it was converted into a community centre.
+The building then became the special education school Mont Varouf until 2005, when it was converted into a community centre.

 Vale Private School ( -2002)

 An independent school which educated those aged 3 to 7, closed on 26 September 2002.
 Its address was Ville Es Pies, Vale, Guernsey, GY3 5NF.

 Amherst Infant School ( -2003)

 A state-run school which educated those age 5 to 7, closed on 1 September 2003.
 Its address was Meurepas Road, St Peter Port, Guernsey, GY1 2DS.
 Merged with Amherst Junior School to become Amherst Primary School.

 Amherst Junior School ( -2003)

 A state-run school which educated those age 7 to 11, closed on 1 September 2003.
 Its address was Guilles Road, St Peter Port, Guernsey, GY1 2DF.
 Merged with Amherst Infant School to become Amherst Primary School.